-The benefit of using a real estate agent or broker is that they act as connectors between buyers and sellers.
-They have access to listings and properties that are often not on the public market, and network with one another for increased efficiency.
-For the best chance to find a bargain, you may want to hire an agent or broker.
+The benefit of using a real estate agent or broker is that they manage the transaction and the communication between buyers and sellers.
+They also have access to listings and properties that are often not on the public market.
+To increase your chance of finding the perfect house at the best price, you may want to hire a real estate professional.

 Attending Open Houses and Viewing Properties

 Once you've found a good agent, it is time to start attending open houses and property viewings.
-While vacant homes may be easier to evaluate, there are certain rules and tips you should follow when visiting occupied homes.
+While vacant homes may be easier to evaluate, here are few rules and tips you should follow when visiting homes.

 Distressed Properties and New Construction